Nancy Mace

 Nancy Ruth Mace (born December 4, 1977) is an American politician serving as the U.S. representative for South Carolina's 1st congressional district since 2021.
-Her district includes much of the state's share of the East Coast, from Charleston to Hilton Head Island.
+A member of the Republican Party, she previously served in the South Carolina General Assembly from 2018 to 2020.
+The congressional district she represents comprises a six-county area in the southern portion of the state.

-In 1999, Mace was the first woman to graduate from the Corps of Cadets program at The Citadel.
+In 1999, Mace became the first woman to graduate from the Corps of Cadets program at the Citadel Military College of South Carolina, which was led at the time by her father, Emory Mace, the commandant of cadets.
 From 2018 to 2020, she represented the 99th district in the South Carolina House of Representatives, covering Hanahan, northeast Mount Pleasant, and Daniel Island.
-Mace is the first Republican woman to be elected to Congress from South Carolina.
+In 2020, Mace was elected to the U.S. House of Representatives, defeating incumbent Democrat Joe Cunningham and becoming the first Republican woman elected to Congress from South Carolina.
+She was re-elected in 2022 and 2024.
+In August 2025, Mace announced her candidacy for Governor of South Carolina in 2026.

-Mace worked on Donald Trump's 2016 presidential campaign.
-In 2021, she voted against impeaching Trump in relation to the January 6 attack on the U.S. Capitol, but nevertheless condemned his words and actions before, during, and after the attack.
-She also voted to hold Trump aide Steve Bannon in contempt of Congress for defying a subpoena to testify before the House Select Committee investigating the attack.

 Early life, education, and career

-Mace was born at Fort Bragg, North Carolina, to United States Army officer James Emory Mace and schoolteacher Anne Mace.
-In 1999 she became the first woman to graduate from The Citadel's Corps of Cadets program, receiving a degree in business administration.
-Mace wrote In the Company of Men: A Woman at The Citadel (Simon & Schuster, 2001) about that experience.
+Mace was born at Fort Bragg, North Carolina, to United States Army brigadier general James Emory Mace and schoolteacher Anne Mace.
+Her father served as commandant of cadets at the Citadel from 1997 to 2005.

+In 1999, she became the first woman to graduate from the Citadel's Corps of Cadets program, earning a degree in business administration magna cum laude.
+She wrote In the Company of Men: A Woman at The Citadel (Simon & Schuster, 2001) about the experience.

-Mace went on to earn a master's degree in journalism and mass communication from the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia.
+In 2004, she earned a master's degree in journalism and mass communication from the Henry W. Grady College of Journalism and Mass Communication at the University of Georgia.

-In 2008, Mace started a consulting business called The Mace Group.
+In 2008, she founded the Mace Group, a public relations and consulting firm.

+She became co-owner of the website FITSNews, which she had begun working for in 2007, and then sold her stake in 2013.
+The site covers South Carolina politics and current events.

 Early political career

-Mace campaigned for the Republican Party nomination for the United States Senate in South Carolina in the 2014 election.
-During the campaign, she opposed the Affordable Care Act, saying, "We must use any means possible to repeal, defund and ultimately stop Obamacare."
-Mace received 19,560 votes, or 6.2% of the total votes cast, in the Republican primary as incumbent Lindsey Graham re-won nomination.

-Mace worked for Donald Trump's 2016 presidential campaign in South Carolina.
+In 2012, Mace volunteered for the campaign of presidential candidate Ron Paul.

+In August 2013, she announced her candidacy in the 2014 election for the Republican nomination for U.S. Senate in South Carolina.
+She received 19,560 votes (6.2% of the vote) in the primary election on June 10, 2014, behind Lindsey Graham (56.4%), Lee Bright (15.4%), Richard Cash (8.3%), and Det Bowers (7.3%).

+She supported Donald Trump for president in 2016 as a coalitions director and field director for the campaign.